AcademySoftwareFoundation/openfx/readme.md

 ## Build

-On all OSes, use the same process:
+On all OSes, you should be able to use `scripts/build-cmake.sh` which does something like this:

 ```sh
 # Install dependencies from conanfile.py